 More on diastasis from other sources and systems*:

-- The Tupler Ten, from The Tupler Technique
+- The Tupler Ten, The Tupler Technique

-- Diastasis Recti, by Be Fit Mom
+- Diastasis Recti, Be Fit Mom

-- What is a Diastasis Recti?, from MuTu System
+- What is a Diastasis Recti? from MuTu System

 Bethany’s been into fitness practically her whole life.
 At just 18 years of age, she became certified through the Aerobics and Fitness Association of America (AFAA) and has maintained that certification with a wide variety of courses and workshops and personal research for 16 years.
 Bethany also holds a bachelor’s degree from Oregon State University in Exercise and Sport Science with her option in Fitness Program Management.